 Are you a big fan of seafood?
 How about a bit of comparison between clams and oysters?
-Both clams and oysters are bivalves – shellfish with two-part shells and two muscles.
-They have been around for over 500 million years.
-People have been eating them for at least 165000 years.
-Although both belong to the Mollusk class and are similar in a variety of ways, there are plenty of differences between them as well.
+Both clams and oysters are bivalve mollusks – shellfish with two-part shells and two muscles.
+Although both belong to the phylum Mollusca and their texture is slimy, and they are similar in a variety of ways, there are plenty of differences between them as well.

 Did you know that clams usually live in freshwater, are mobile, and move around on their muscle foot by burying themselves in the sand under the water?
 On the other hand, oysters live in saltwater.
 Except for the first weeks of their initial stages when oysters still have a muscle foot, they are mainly attached to the same spot, usually a hard surface such as a rock, their entire lives.
 They prefer to stay near the water’s surface, and we can easily notice them in the mud when it is low tide.

 Their taste is different; clam is saltier and stronger, whereas oysters are buttery in taste.